Frequently asked questions

 Are the ceramics suitable for everyday use?

-Yes, the collection is designed with daily use in mind.
+Yes, the collections are designed with daily use in mind.
 The use of high-fired stoneware ensures durability, while the forms are developed to sit comfortably within everyday usage.

 Do you ship across the UK?

 Yes, pieces are carefully packaged and shipped across the UK.
-Attention is given to protection to ensure each item arrives safely.
+Attention is given to protect each item to ensure it arrives safely.

 What defines Stephanie Geyl’s work?

-Where can I buy handmade ceramics in Bristol?
+Where can I buy handmade pottery in Bristol?

-Stephanie Geyl’s pottery is made in her Bristol studio and are available to purchase online, as well as through a selection of shops, markets and exhibits and craft events across Bristol and the South West.
+Stephanie Geyl’s pottery is made in her Bristol studio and is available to purchase online, as well as through a selection of shops, markets, exhibits and craft events across Bristol and the South West.
+Locations include Makers Bristol, the Tobacco Factory Market and The Frome Independent Market.